Service Design: Pushing Us Beyond the Familiar

 On that Friday, we watched the shop owner process new customers.
 He’d get their name, the make, model, and year of their car, and the symptoms of their problem.
 He’d carefully and deliberately enter the proper information into the system, which in return, provided a proper estimate of the work.

-Most of the time, this estimate turns out to be what the work actually cost.
-A fact the owner was proud of.
+Most of the time, this estimate turns out to be what the work actually cost, a fact the owner was proud of.
 Even more frequently, the estimate was lower than his direct competitor, whose shop was on the opposite corner.
 Another fact that made the owner proud.

 The shop owner wasn’t a particularly fast typist.
 But on this Friday, he didn’t need to be.
-There was never more than two customers in the shop.
+There were never more than two customers in the shop.
 He could enter all the data with his two index fingers, just like he usually did.

 In between customers, he showed us how he loved the data the system tracked.
 He could tell that there were seasonal patterns to the types of repairs customers needed.
 Mufflers came in the spring, tires came in the fall, batteries in the winter.
 He could predict his inventory and make sure he had everything.